 With JIRA Service Desk, people can deliver value quicker with its accessible, easy-to-update knowledge base for your team.
 This is very important, as training new agents can become costly.

-Zendesk is one of the more popular cloud-based customer service software solutions out there, as they indicated that it is being used by roughly 40,000 organizations across the globe.
+Zendesk is one of the more popular cloud-based customer service software solutions out there, as they indicated that it is being used by roughly 40,000 organisations across the globe.
 It offers potential customers the ability to try it out before they commit to purchasing a license all the while integrating all support channels including email, web, chat, and social media.
 Both Jira Service Desk and Zendesk have strengths in their ability set up automation tasks and require little setup to start supporting their customers

 Zendesk’s strengths are two-way communication while JIRA’s strengths are multiple activity feeds at project, team, issue, and user levels, and assessment/reporting tools.